saymrwulf/onnxruntime/notes.md

-2018-12-26T17:31:00 - Late-night bugfix on financial RL environment (onnxruntime) 2018-12-26T00:51:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2018-12-26T07:14:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime)
+2018-12-26T17:31:00 - Late-night bugfix on financial RL environment (onnxruntime) 2018-12-26T00:51:00 - Quick fix, referencing a known issue from the official repo (onnxruntime) 2018-12-26T07:14:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (onnxruntime) 2018-12-26T23:14:00 - Quick fix, referencing a known issue from the official repo (onnxruntime)